 By Deepa Babington

-Nearly 6 million voters are eligible to cast their ballots in contests in 90 towns and six provinces, but the focus is squarely on the key battlegrounds of the financial capital Milan and the southern port of Naples.
+Nearly 6 million voters are eligible to cast ballots in contests in 90 towns and six provinces, but the focus is squarely on the key battlegrounds of the financial capital Milan and the southern port of Naples.

 Berlusconi took a drubbing in the first round of voting on May 15 and 16, when an uninspired center left managed to hold on to power easily in Turin and Bologna and forced the center right into run-offs in Naples and Milan, its northern power base.